 Mina Chung, MD, 1968 - 2020

 We remember our colleague, mentor and friend who left us far too soon.
-She died at the age of 51 as the result of a skiing accident in Italy, where she was attending a medical conference.
+She died at the age of 51 as the result of a skiing accident in Italy.

 Dr. Mina Chung meant many things to many people.
 She delivered compassionate care to thousands of patients.
 From babies who received sight giving surgery to those in their twilight years struggling to preserve their vision, she dedicated her whole heart to their relief.
 Patients and their families looked forward to seeing her.
 Despite a busy clinical schedule, she always made enough time to give each person in her care her focused attention, expertise and wisdom.